Internet in China: Messaging

 As of 2023, the most used internet services in China are instant messaging and mobile messaging apps.
 In 2020, 99% of internet users in China used instant messaging, while 99.8% used mobile messaging apps.

-As of 2019, 93.5% of Chinese internet users have used WeChat.
+As of 2019, 93.5% of Chinese internet users had used WeChat.
+As of 2026, it continues to be one of the main platforms in China.

 Websites

 All websites that operate in China with their own domain name must have an ICP license from the Ministry of Industry and Information Technology.
 Because the PRC government blocks many foreign websites, many homegrown copycats of foreign websites have appeared.